BoboTiG/python-mss/docs/source/api.rst

         Retrieve screen pixels for a given monitor.

-    .. method:: save(mon=0, output='monitor-%d.png', callback=None) -> generator
+    .. method:: save(mon=1, output='screenshot.png', callback=None) -> generator

         :param int mon: the monitor's number.
         :param str output: the output's file name. ``%d``, if present, will be replaced by the monitor number.
         :param callable callback: callback called before saving the screenshot to a file.
 Takes the ``output`` argument as parameter.
-        :rtype: generator
+        :return generator: Created file(s).

         Grab a screenshot and save it to a file.

-This is a generator which returns created files.
+    .. method:: shot() -> str

+        :return str: The created file.

+        Helper to save the screenshot of the first monitor, by default.
+        You can pass the same arguments as for ``save``.

 .. class:: ScreenShot